 Ok let’s get started…

 You may even need to video them to work it out.
 But once you have their SST, you need to build up their soothing skills.
 If you have a chewer, try soft and hard textures (in chew toys) to see what they enjoy the most.
 If you have a licker or sucker, find a time occupying device (like a toy or mat) and a treat you can stuff it with.
-(Tip: Drool balls and School Snacks sticks do fit perfectly into Kongs)
+(Tip: Drool balls fit perfectly into Kongs)

 Then, just before you leave, encourage them onto their SST in a place where they feel relaxed.